Chapter 17.25

 2. The buffer is increased adjacent to the higher-functioning area of habitat or more sensitive portion of the water body and decreased adjacent to the lower-functioning or less sensitive portion;

-3. The buffer averaging does not reduce the functions or values of the stream or riparian habitat, or the buffer averaging, in conjunction with vegetation enhancement, increases the habitat function;
+3. The buffer averaging does not reduce the functions or values of the stream or riparian habitat, or the buffer averaging, in conjunction with buffer enhancement, increases the habitat function, as demonstrated by a habitat management and mitigation plan pursuant to CMC 17.25.070(B);

-4. The total area of the buffer after averaging is equal to the area required without averaging and all increases in buffer dimension for averaging are generally parallel to the wetland edge;
+4. The total area of the buffer after averaging is equal to the area required without averaging;

 5. The buffer at its narrowest point is never less than three-fourths of the required width;

-6. The slopes adjacent to the stream within the buffer area are stable and the gradient does not exceed 30 percent.
+6. The slopes adjacent to the water body within the buffer area are stable and the gradient does not exceed 30 percent;

-1. There are no feasible alternatives to the site design that could be accomplished without buffer averaging;
+8. There is no feasible alternative to site design that could be accomplished without buffer averaging;

 17.25.032 Water bodies – Buffer increase.

-The director shall have the authority to increase the width of a stream buffer on a case-by-case basis when such increase is necessary to achieve any of the following:
+The director shall have the authority to increase the width of a riparian buffer on a case-by-case basis when such increase is necessary to achieve any of the following:

 A. Protect fish and wildlife habitat, maintain water quality, ensure adequate flow conveyance; provide adequate recruitment for large woody debris, maintain adequate stream temperatures, or maintain in-stream conditions.